mattlogan/RhymeCity/README.md

-# RhymeCity
+### RhymeCity
-Demo Android app for finding rhymes using the [Words API](https://www.wordsapi.com/).
+This is a demo Android app for finding rhyming words.
+It uses the [Words API](https://www.wordsapi.com/).

 ### MVP